JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_9.md

 12\.
 Who was the fourth man who prepared thee, <span id="p235">[<sup><small>p.
 235</small></sup>]</span> O H(a)oma! for the corporeal world?
 What blessedness was given him? what gain did he acquire?

 13\.
 Thereupon gave H(a)oma answer, he the holy, and driving death afar: Pourushaspa [^970] was the fourth man who prepared me for the corporeal world.
-This blessedness was given him, this gain did he acquire, that thou, O Zarathu_s_tra! wast born to him, the just, in Pourushaspa's house, the D(a)êva's foe, the friend of Mazda's lore, (14) famed in Airyêna Vaê_g_ah; and thou, O Zarathu_s_tra I didst recite the first the Ahuna-vairya [^971], four times intoning it, and with verses kept apart \[(Pâzand) each time with louder and still louder voice\].
+This blessedness was given him, this gain did he acquire, that thou, O Zarathu<i>s</i>tra! wast born to him, the just, in Pourushaspa's house, the D(a)êva's foe, the friend of Mazda's lore, (14) famed in Airyêna Vaê<i>g</i>ah; and thou, O Zarathu<i>s</i>tra I didst recite the first the Ahuna-vairya [^971], four times intoning it, and with verses kept apart \[(Pâzand) each time with louder and still louder voice\].

 15\.
-And thou didst cause, O Zarathu_s_tra! all the demon-gods to vanish in the ground who aforetime flew about this earth in human shape (and power.
+And thou didst cause, O Zarathu<i>s</i>tra! all the demon-gods to vanish in the ground who aforetime flew about this earth in human shape (and power.
 This hast thou done), thou who hast been the strongest, and the staunchest, the most active, and the swiftest, and (in every deed) the most victorious in the two spirits’ [^972] world.

 16\.
-Thereupon spake Zarathu_s_tra: Praise to H(a)oma.
+Thereupon spake Zarathu<i>s</i>tra: Praise to H(a)oma.
 Good is H(a)oma, and the well-endowed, exact and righteous in its nature, and good inherently, and healing, beautiful of form, and good in deed, and most successful in its working [^973], golden-hued, with bending sprouts.
 As it is the best for drinking, so (through its sacred stimulus) is it the most nutritious [^974] for the soul.

 ---